-3 units MATH 10 Liberal Arts Mathematics
+MATH 10 Liberal Arts Mathematics 3 units

-54 lecture hours Prerequisite: MATH 52 Transferable to CSU/UC
+Prerequisite: MATH 52 Transferable to CSU/UC

 Designed for students majoring in areas other than science, math, or business to give appreciation and insight into structure and applications of math.
 Some typical topics, to be chosen by instructor, may include probability and statistics, sequences and series, population growth, graph theory, geometry and topology, number theory, history of math, finance math, voting methods and apportionment.
 (L,M)